 HOW TO REACH PENANG HILL:

-• BUS: The rapid Penang bus no 204 runs from the jetty or Komtar to Penang Hill train station.
+- BUS: The rapid Penang bus no 204 runs from the jetty or Komtar to Penang Hill train station.

-• Grab app cabs are a very convenient way especially if you want to go early in the morning.
+- Grab app cabs are a very convenient way especially if you want to go early in the morning.
 Journey takes 15-20 mins.

-• Once in the station, there are 2 ways to go up:
+- B. Once in the station, there are 2 ways to go up:

-1. HIKING: This is a very popular option for avid hikers and adventure enthusiasts.
+- HIKING: This is a very popular option for avid hikers and adventure enthusiasts.
 The hike is challenging and takes 2.5 to 3 hours so it is best to start at 6am.
 The walking paths are steep in parts but the many view points in between provide stunning views which makes the tough hike worth it.

-2. FUNICULAR: For those of us who cannot/do not want to hike, take the funicular which goes up and down multiple times throughout the day.
-Book your tickets online/offline at the station and additional charges for skip the line tickets here is actually worth considering to get quicker access to the trains both while going up and coming down.
-You can check this for train tickets.
+- FUNICULAR: For those of us who cannot/do not want to hike, take the funicular which goes up and down multiple times throughout the day.
+Book your tickets online/offline at the station and the additional charges for skip the line tickets here is actually worth considering to get quicker access to the trains both while going up and coming down.Â

 Once on top, there are many free and paid attractions in Penang Hill to pass your time and it’s easy to spend a half day or more here.
 Some of the places worth seeing include:

-• THE HABITAT: Without a doubt, the best place to see in Penang Hill!
+- THE HABITAT: Without a doubt, the best place to see in Penang Hill!
 This is a paid experience but 100% worth the money in my opinion.
 There are many nature trails inside where you can walk amidst the rainforest jungles and hills either independently or by taking a guided tour with a trained botanist.
 The Canopy walk is a special highlight that takes you right through the rainforest via a canopy.
 Loved the experience!

-• Then there is the ‘Curtis Crest Treetop walk’ which has an elevated skybridge offering panoramic 360 degree views of the surrounding hills and jungles.
+- Then there is the ‘Curtis Crest Treetop walk’ which has an elevated skybridge offering panoramic 360 degree views of the surrounding hills and jungles.
 Apart from this, there are other activities like ziplining, Butterfly garden, Special sunset guide walk and more.
 ENTRY FEES: Start from 60 RM pp. Opens from 9am.
-Book tickets here.
+Book Tickets Here.

-• HAVE BREAKFAST AT KOPI HUTAN: A very popular choice for it’s coffee and sandwiches, it’s located further up and you can either walk or take a shared golf cart to go there.
+- HAVE BREAKFAST AT KOPI HUTAN: A very popular choice for it’s coffee and sandwiches, it’s located further up and you can either walk or take a shared golf cart to go there.
 The ride will take you to more cooler temperatures and misty weather with pine trees.
 The café offers a free jeep service to drop customers back to the central point.

 2.KEK LOK SI TEMPLE